e2b-dev/awesome-ai-agents/README.md

 General purpose, Build your own, Multi-agent

 ### Description
+- A low-code framework designed for the swift creation, testing, and iteration of AI-powered autonomous agents and Cognitive Architectures, compatible with various LLM models.
 - Facilitates building custom agents and cognitive architectures with ease.
 - Supports multiple LLM models including OpenAI, Anthropic's Claude, and local Oobabooga, allowing flexibility in running different models for different agents based on specific requirements.
 - Provides customizable agent memory management and on-the-fly prompt editing for rapid development and testing.